quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part68_Deprecating_the.md

 The state-value function is approximated using linear parameterization, with each state having a corresponding weight vector component.
 The goal is to find appropriate weights that minimize the difference between predicted and actual values.
 :p How is the state-value function estimated in this MDP?
 ??x
 The state-value function for each state is estimated using a linear combination of its features.
-For example, the value of the first state is approximated by \(2w_1 + w_8\), where \(w\) represents the weight vector.
+For example, the value of the first state is approximated by $2w_1 + w_8 $, where $ w$ represents the weight vector.
 ```python
 # Example Python code to represent the state-value approximation
 def approximate_value(state, weights):